Charles III of Spain: Legacy

 The rule of Charles III has been considered the "apogee of empire" and not sustained after his death.
-Charles III ascended the throne of Spain with considerable experience in governance, and enacted significant reforms to revivify Spain's economy and strengthen its empire.
+Charles III ascended the throne of Spain with considerable experience in governance, and enacted significant reforms to revive Spain's economy and strengthen its empire.
 Although there were European conflicts to contend with, he died in 1788, months before the eruption of the French Revolution in July 1789.
 Charles III did not equip his son and heir, Charles IV with skills or experience in governance.
 Charles IV continued a number of policies of his more distinguished father, but was forced to abdicate by his son Ferdinand VII of Spain and then imprisoned by Napoleon Bonaparte who invaded Spain in 1808.

-The arms used by Charles while King of Spain were used until 1931 when his great-great-great grandson Alphonso XIII lost the crown, and the Second Spanish Republic was proclaimed (there was also a brief interruption from 1873 to 1875).
+The arms used by Charles while King of Spain were used until 1931 when his great-great-great-grandson Alfonso XIII lost the crown, and the Second Spanish Republic was proclaimed (there was also a brief interruption from 1873 to 1875).
 Felipe VI of Spain, Spain's current monarch, is a direct male-line descendant of Charles the rey alcalde and a descendant by four of his great-great-grandparents.
 Felipe VI is also a descendant of Maria Theresa of Austria.

-Charles III University of Madrid, established in 1989 and one of the world's top 300 Universities, is named after him.
+Charles III University of Madrid, established in 1989 and one of the world's top 300 universities, is named after him.